slashdevops/idp-scim-sync/README.md

 If you want to know what creates the [CloudFormation Template](template.yaml), please check the [AWS SAM Template](docs/AWS-SAM-Template.md)

 First time implementing [Single Sign-on on AWS](https://aws.amazon.com/single-sign-on)? please read [Using SSO](docs/Using-SSO.md)

+The best way to to deploy and use this is through the [AWS Serverless public repository - slashdevops/idp-scim-sync](https://serverlessrepo.aws.amazon.com/applications/us-east-1/889836709304/idp-scim-sync)

 ## Important